ChilliCream/graphql-platform/website/src/docs/hotchocolate/v10/schema/code-first-object-type.md

 ## BindFields

 The object type descriptor will by default scan the provided entity type for additional fields.
 In some cases you might want to specify all the fields explicitly in order to have a more predictable schema.
 You might not want that a property or method that you add to your types automatically shows up in your schema.
-In those cases you can change the field binding behaviour to explicit.
+In those cases you can change the field binding behavior to explicit.

 ```csharp
 public class Bar